ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 ## Troubleshooting

+### Command not found

 If you are receiving a message to the effect of `ark command not found` your bash environment most likely doesn't have the yarn bin path registred.
 Execute the following command to resolve the issue.

 `echo 'export PATH=$(yarn global bin):$PATH' >> ~/.bashrc && source ~/.bashrc`

 > If you are using a shell other then the default bash, like zsh, you will need to replace `~/.bashrc` with `~/.zshrc`.

+### Process fails to start after update

+If the processes fail to start or restart after an update it is most likely an issue with pm2.
+Running `pm2 update` should usually resolve the issue.

+If this doesn't resolve the issue you should run `pm2 delete all && ark relay:start && pm2 logs`, also `ark forger:start` if you are a delegate.

 ## Available Commands